-But have you ever stopped and concept approximately Schengen as a place?
+But have you ever stopped the concept of Schengen as a place?

-Who is aware of, perhaps you will determine to make this pastoral wine-growing village in Luxembourg your next weekend getaway.
+Who is aware of it?
+Perhaps you will be determined to make this pastoral wine-growing village in Luxembourg your next weekend getaway.

 Not only a historical agreement

-As you can have guessed, the Schengen Agreement gets its call from the small village in Luxembourg, in which the treaty turned into first signed in June 1985, among Belgium, France, West Germany, Luxembourg, and the Netherlands.
+As you may have guessed, the Schengen Agreement got its call from the small village in Luxembourg, where the treaty was first signed in June 1985, among Belgium, France, West Germany, Luxembourg, and the Netherlands.

-Back then, however, the perception of free movement among European international locations became taken into consideration progressive.
+However, the perception of free movement among European international locations was considered back then.

-Around forty,000 visitors come to Schengen each yr, to see the small Luxembourg border town that has to grow to be a symbol of without boundary lines travel within the EU.
+Around forty 000 visitors come to Schengen each year to see the small Luxembourg border town that has grown to be a symbol of the EU without boundary lines.

 For many, the main destination is the European Museum Schengen.